webmiddle/webmiddle/README.md

 server.start();
 ```

-In another machine, you can then use the `webmiddle-client` package to create a replica of the services run by the server, and execute them remotely.
-In term of usage it will be just like executing local services:
+In another machine, you can then use the `webmiddle-client` package to create a replica of the components run by the server, and execute them remotely.
+In term of usage it will be just like executing local components:

 ```javascript
 // "localhost" since the server is in the same machine in this example